 Gay restaurants in Silom Soi 4

-Silom Soi 4 is not just home to gay bars and clubs.
-There are also plenty of excellent gay friendly restaurants, cafes and pubs where you can enjoy a delicious meal before heading out to party.
+Foodies listen up: Thai traditional food is one of the best ever!
+Silom Soi 4 is not just home to gay bars and clubs, there are also plenty of excellent gay restaurants to get your Thai foodie fix in!
 These are some of our favourite places to eat in the Silom gay area of Bangkok:

 We loved having dinner at Tapas Cafe before heading to the bars and clubs.
 It's located next door to Balcony and opposite Stranger, which makes it super convenient.
 Whilst they serve up tasty Spanish tapas, they also do excellent local Thai dishes, which we recommend.
 The staff are hilarious – friendly, bursting with smiles and super cute.
 We recommend getting a table outside to watch passers-by and soak up the buzzy atmosphere of Silom Soi 4.